sclorg/s2i-perl-container/5.32/README.md

-Perl 5.30 container image
+Perl 5.32 container image
 =========================

-This container image includes Perl 5.30 as an [S2I](https://github.com/openshift/source-to-image) base image for your Perl 5.30 applications.
+This container image includes Perl 5.32 as an [S2I](https://github.com/openshift/source-to-image) base image for your Perl 5.32 applications.
 Users can choose between RHEL, CentOS and Fedora based builder images.
-The RHEL images are available in the [Red Hat Container Catalog](https://access.redhat.com/containers/), the CentOS images are available on [Quay.io](https://quay.io/organization/centos7), and the Fedora images are available in [Fedora Registry](https://registry.fedoraproject.org/).
+The RHEL images are available in the [Red Hat Container Catalog](https://access.redhat.com/containers/), the CentOS images are available on [Docker Hub](https://hub.docker.com/r/centos/), and the Fedora images are available in [Fedora Registry](https://registry.fedoraproject.org/).
 The resulting image can be run using [podman](https://github.com/containers/libpod).